libsrcdev/gatsby-source-github-graphql/README.md

 Technically saying:

-- `coreplugin` is the actually Gatsby source plugin that is plugged directly into your `gatsby-config.js` and it's available under _/packages/gatsby-source-github-graphql_.
+- Let `coreplugin` be the actual Gatsby source plugin that is plugged directly into your `gatsby-config.js` and it's available under _/packages/gatsby-source-github-graphql_.
-- `subplugins` can be any Gatsby subplugin (under your Gatsby project at _/plugins/your-gatsby-plugin-that-will-be-used-as-subplugin_ or one of the already supported plugins at _/packages/gatsby-source-github-graphql-some-cool-usecase_ in this repo.
+- Let `subplugin` be any Gatsby subplugin (under your Gatsby project at _/plugins/your-gatsby-plugin-that-will-be-used-as-subplugin_ or one of the already supported plugins at _/packages/gatsby-source-github-graphql-some-cool-usecase_ in this repo).
-- The core plugin request it's subplugins to fetch what data they want to `coreplugin.sourceNodes -> subplugins.sourceNodes`.
+- The `coreplugin` request it's subplugins to fetch what data they want to `coreplugin.sourceNodes -> subplugins.sourceNodes`.
-- Then the core plugin connect the edges by creating the nodes by it's types `coreplugin.onCreateNodes`.
+- Then the `coreplugin` connect the edges by creating the nodes by it's types `coreplugin.onCreateNodes`.
-- And finally the core plugin request it's subplugins again to create the schema customization through `subplugin.createSchemaCustomization`.
+- And finally the `coreplugin` request it's subplugins again to create the schema customization through `subplugin.createSchemaCustomization`.

 This is an answer and a question because I don't know if it's ok to create plugins in this way, I tried to copy/keep the same essence of [gatsbyjs/gatsby/packages/gatsby-transformer-remark](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) but I'm not sure if it's sustentable, I did it only for personal use while trying to make it easy for me to extend in case of in the future adding some blog feature or modify an existing one.

 But as always, do you have an idea or recommendation? just push it into the issues stack.
 Your use-case is not supported yet? feel free [to create a subplugin](#how-to-create-a-subplugin) and open a pull request.

 ## How to create a subplugin

 Lets learn by example, the following section will create a subplugin which will fetch the \[viewer] or a given user from his \[login] and add it to the Gatsby GraphQL Data Layer.